 At-home detox may be OK if you’re otherwise healthy and haven’t been using drugs for very long.
 If you believe it’s your best option, get a doctor to review your situation and approve the plan before you start.
 At the very least, you should arrange to have family or friends supervise you through the process.

 You should certainly go to the emergency room (ER) anytime you’re having serious withdrawal symptoms like difficulty breathing, rapid heart rate, or seizures.
 But, heading to the ER to detox isn’t necessarily the best plan.
 Many emergency rooms are not prepared to treat addiction.
 If you simply show up and you’re not having a medical emergency, they might just refer you to a local substance abuse treatment center.

 But it may be possible to detox in a hospital without going through the ER.
 In recent years, as the opioid epidemic has exploded, more hospitals have expanded their addiction services.
 Some prescribe buprenorphine, a narcotic that eases the symptoms of opioid withdrawal without making users feel “high.”
-In this case, your primary doctor would have to admit you.
 Talk to your doctor about whether hospital detox would be right for you.

 Outpatient detox help can take many different forms.
 Some people who don’t require a lot of supervision might simply check in with their regular doctor’s office or a home health agency at scheduled intervals during their detox.
 Others might get check-ins from nurses.
 Some people attend a daytime program at a hospital or substance abuse treatment facility but go home at night.